pixaverse-studios/xcodec/README.md

 Sbatch large_scale_save_code.sh
 ```

-Codec will save in output folder with the same subfolder structure for audio file.
+Code will save in output folder with the same subfolder structure for audio file.